Erlang-Enclave-Thesis/sgx-erlang-extension/README.md

 Ubuntu 18.04, SGX SDK 2.9.1, Erlang/OTP 23, GCC/G++ 10.1.0-2

-**Note:** Parts of erl\_interface was deprecated with the release of Erlang/OTP 23 which therefore does not support the C Node prototype, everything else works fine with this release however.
+**Note:** Parts of erl\_interface were deprecated with the release of Erlang/OTP 23 which therefore does not support the C Node prototype, everything else works fine with this release however.